 “I will protect my younger sister,” she says.
 And the people of Leuk Daek are standing by to help.

-Join us in prayer for an end to all harms against children and for the children who remain trapped in this nightmare.
+Join us in prayer for an end to all harm against children, for the children who remain trapped in this nightmare, and for World Vision’s work to protect children.

 Pray for supernatural protection for children.